-- Approximately 480 dwellings at West Sompting, of which 30% of the total are to be affordable homes to provide a mix of types and tenures in accordance with identified needs. - Provision or funding of mitigation for off-site traffic impacts on the Strategic Road Network and local roads through a package of measures including improvements to the A27/ Busticle Lane junction, A27 Sompting Bypass/ Upper Brighton Road (Lyons Farm junction) and enhancement of the traffic calming scheme in West Street. - Provision of sustainable transport infrastructure including improved public transport. - Working with Worthing Borough Council and West Sussex County Council, a public right of way will be delivered to provide a link to Worthing across the Local Green Gap. - A package of site-specific travel behaviour initiatives to encourage sustainable modes of transport.
-(This should include travel behaviour initiatives such as residential travel plans). - Footpath improvements along West Street. - Provision for a community facility.
+- Approximately 480 dwellings at West Sompting, of which 30% of the total are to be affordable homes to provide a mix of types and tenures in accordance with identified needs. - Provision or funding of mitigation for off-site traffic impacts on the Strategic Road Network and local roads through a package of measures including improvements to the A27/ Busticle Lane A2025 Grinstead Lane junction, A27 Sompting Bypass/ Upper Brighton Road (Lyons Farm junction) and enhancement of the traffic calming scheme in West Street. - Provision of sustainable transport infrastructure including improved public transport. - Working with Worthing Borough Council and West Sussex County Council, a public right of way will be delivered to provide a link to Worthing across the Local Green Gap.

+- A package of site-specific travel behaviour initiatives to encourage sustainable modes of transport.
+(This should include travel behaviour initiatives such as residential travel plans). - Footpath improvements along West Street. - Provision for a community facility. - A financial contribution towards the provision of education facilities

-Developers will need to work with Adur District Council, West Sussex County Council and the Environment Agency to ensure that surface water and ground water flooding are adequately mitigated without worsening flood risk elsewhere.
+Developers will need to work with Adur District Council, and West Sussex County Council and the Environment Agency to ensure that surface water and ground water flooding are adequately mitigated without worsening flood risk elsewhere.
 Opportunities to reduce flood risk elsewhere should be taken.
 This issue should be addressed in detail by a Flood Risk Assessment at the planning application stage.

-As part of a Landscape Strategy/Green Infrastructure Strategy, the following are to be delivered:
+As part of a Landscape Strategy/Green Infrastructure Strategy for this site, the following are to be delivered:

-- A nature conservation area north of the existing Cokeham Brooks SNCI; - A community growing space/ orchard;

-- A landscaped buffer alongside the western boundary of the development; and - Open space and recreation areas (to include children's play areas located within the development) and provision for formal sports, in accordance with Council standards.
+- A nature conservation area north of the existing Cokeham Brooks SNCI; - A community growing space/ orchard; - A landscaped buffer alongside the western boundary of the development; and - Open space and recreation areas (to include children's play areas located within the development) and provision for formal sports, in accordance with Council standards; and - Provision of playing pitches to help meet Adur's specific playing pitch needs